duducp/django-drf/README.md

 - **docker-shell**: Will grant you access to the Django shell.
 - **docker-logs**: Will show the docker container logs.
 - **docker-down**: Will remove all containers and networks from the docker for the project.
+- **docker-downclear**: Will remove all containers, networks and volumes from the docker for the project.

 <a id="images"></a>
 ## Images